 The first step to treating a mole is coming in for a diagnosis.
 Dr. Perri can quickly assess the severity of your symptoms and make a recommendation for one of the following treatments:

-- Surgical removal: Removing the entire mole, including the parts that are under the skin.
+- Surgical Mole Removal: Removing the entire mole, including the parts that are under the skin.

-- Shaving: Removing the visible part of the mole only.
+- Shave Excision of a Mole: Removing the visible part of the mole only.

 Both procedures will stop irritation, to improve appearance, and prevent the mole from becoming cancerous.
 Dr. Perri will make a recommendation for the method of mole removal depending on the location of your mole and risk for skin cancer.